kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/installation/_index.md

 ## Verify the installation worked

-To verify that Kosli CLI is successfully installed run the command below.
+To verify that `kosli` CLI is successfully installed run the command below:
 ```shell {.command}
 kosli version
 ```
-The expected output should be similar to the one below
+The expected output should be similar to this:
 ```
 version.BuildInfo{Version:"v0.1.10", GitCommit:"9c623f1e6c293235ddc8de1e347bf99a1b356e48", GitTreeState:"clean", GoVersion:"go1.17.11"}
 ```

 ## Using environment variables

+The `--api-token` and `--owner` flags are used in all `kosli` CLI commands.
-All the kosli commands contain some common flags `--api-token` and `--owner`.
-By setting these as environment variables we don't need to specify them.
+By setting these as environment variables we don't need to explicitly specify them.

 You do this by capitalizing the flag in snake case and adding the `KOSLI_` prefix.
 For example, to set `--api-token xx` from an environment variable, you can `export KOSLI_API_TOKEN=xx`, etc: